Honeysuckle Facts

 Honeysuckle Physical Description

-In addition, many of the individual species produce strongly sweetly-scented flowers.
+Although most of these marvels evolved as deciduous, some actually develop as evergreens.
+Many of the individual species also produce strongly sweetly-scented flowers.
 These blooms also produce small quantities of sweet, edible nectar.
-Most of the flowers also develop in clusters of two.
-Both shrubby and vining sorts have strongly fibrous stems which are suitable for binding and textiles.
+Most of the delicate flowers develop in clusters of two.

 - Kingdom: Plantae